Camara Phyllis Jones

 Camara Phyllis Jones (born August 16, 1955) is an American physician, epidemiologist, and anti-racism activist who specializes in the effects of racism and social inequalities on health.
 She is known for her work in defining institutional racism, personally mediated racism, and internalized racism in the context of modern U.S. race relations.
-During the COVID-19 pandemic, Jones drew attention to why racism and not race is a risk factor and called for actions to address structural racism.
+During the COVID-19 pandemic, Jones proposed that racism was putting minority groups in the United States at greater risk of contracting COVID-19 and having severe outcomes from the infection and called for actions to address structural racism.

 Early life and education

-Camara Phyllis Jones was born August 16, 1955 in San Francisco, California.
+Camara Phyllis Jones was born August 16, 1955, in San Francisco, California.
 Following her graduation from high school, Jones went on to receive her B.A. in molecular biology from Wellesley College in 1976.
 She then went on to earn her M.D. from the Stanford University School of Medicine in 1981 and her M.P.H. from the Johns Hopkins School of Hygiene and Public Health the following year.
 After receiving her medical degree, she completed residency training in 1983 for General Preventative Medicine at Johns Hopkins and completed a second residency training in 1986 in Family Practice at Montefiore Medical Center.
 She earned her Ph.D. in epidemiology from the Johns Hopkins School of Hygiene and Public Health in 1995.
 The title of her dissertation was Methods for Comparing Distributions: Development and Application Exploring "Race"-Associated Differences in Systolic Blood Pressure.

 Career

 Jones' work focuses on naming, measuring and addressing the impacts of racism on health and well-being.
-To illustrate the effects of racism, Jones often uses allegories or stories, such as The Gardener's Tale, which she shared in a 2000 article in the American Journal of Public Health and in a TEDx talk she gave in 2014.
-Along with co-authors, she wrote a chapter on Action and Allegories for the American Public Health Association book, Racism: Science & Tools for the Public Health Professional.
+To illustrate the effects of racism, Jones often uses allegories or stories, such as "The Gardener's Tale", which she shared in a 2000 article in the American Journal of Public Health and in a TEDx talk she gave in 2014.
+She co-authored a chapter on Action and Allegories for the American Public Health Association book, Racism: Science & Tools for the Public Health Professional.

 Jones was a 2019–2020 Radcliffe Fellow at the Radcliffe Institute for Advanced Study at Harvard University.
 As a Radcliffe fellow, she is developing tools to inspire, equip, and engage all Americans in a national campaign against racism.
 She is a Past President of the American Public Health Association (2015–2016) and a Senior Fellow at the Satcher Health Leadership Institute and the Cardiovascular Research Institute at the Morehouse School of Medicine.
 She was a Medical Officer and Research Director on Social Determinants of Health and Equity for the Center for Disease Control and Prevention (2000–2014).

 Jones has delivered seven commencement speeches since 2013 at the UNC Gillings School of Global Public Health (2018), University of Minnesota School of Public Health (2017), Southern Illinois University School of Medicine (2017), CUNY School of Medicine (2017), UCSF School of Medicine (2016), UC Berkeley School of Public Health (2016), and the University of Washington School of Public Health (2013).

 In 2016, she was awarded an honorary Doctor of Science degree by the Icahn School of Medicine at Mount Sinai.